 Skip to main content

-Server Routes Wrappers Generation
+Using Generated Server Routes Wrappers

-How to Generate a Server Route Wrapper
+How to Generate Server Wrappers

 npx @apical-ts/craft generate \

---generate-server \
+--server \

 -i https://petstore.swagger.io/v2/swagger.json \